Skip to content

 Lovable

-Do not build an email-only form.
+Do not build an email-only form or custom SMS backend.

 Add a contact section with <div id="localbot-contact"></div>.